shesharpnl/hackathon-2023.slack-bot.base-example/README.md

 - `generateSlackPayload(job)`: This function takes a job object and generates a Slack payload using a Slack block kit.
 The payload contains the job name, and the color of the attachment is set to `#00b29a`.

 - `postJobToSlack(webhookUrl, payload)`: This function takes a webhook URL and a payload and posts the payload to the Slack channel using a `fetch()` request.
-The `Content-type` header is set to `application/json`.

 ## Contributing